spell-music/csound-expression/tutorial/chapters/UserInteractionTutorial.md

     ```
     cmake -DCMAKE_INSTALL_PREFIX=/usr/local -DUSE_LIB64=0 ../
     ```
-* After `sudo make install` we can check that it was installed allright by command:
+* After `sudo make install` we can check that it was installed alright by command:

    ```
    > csound -z1 2>&1 | grep FLpanel